inchara08/nlp-bert-classifier/README.md

 # Transformer-Based NLP Classifier — BERT Financial Sentiment

 End-to-end BERT pipeline for financial text classification on the FinancialPhraseBank dataset.
-Fine-tunes `bert-base-uncased` to classify financial news sentences as **positive**, **neutral**, or **negative** — directly applicable to news sentiment, earnings analysis, and market commentary.
+Fine-tunes `bert-base-uncased` to classify financial news sentences as **positive**, **neutral**, or **negative**, directly applicable to news sentiment, earnings analysis, and market commentary.

 ## Results